-The Journal of Acute Medicine (JACME) aims to publish high quality scientific and clinical research in the field of emergency medicine, critical care, and trauma; with the goal of promoting and disseminating medical science knowledge to improve global health.
+The Journal of Acute Medicine (JACME) is the official peer-reviewed journal of the Taiwan Society of Emergency Medicine.
+It is published quarterly by Elsevier and is indexed in CAS and ScienceDirect.
+The Journal aims to publish high-quality scientific and clinical research in the field of emergency medicine, critical care, and trauma, with the goal of promoting and disseminating medical science knowledge to improve global health.

 Articles on laboratory, clinical, and social research in emergency medicine and other related fields that are of interest to the medical profession are eligible for consideration.
-Review articles, original articles, case reports, short communications, and letters to the editor are accepted.
-The journal is published quarterly, with a total of 4 issues a year.
+Authors are welcome to submit reviews, original articles, case reports, short communications, and letters to the editor for consideration.

 Journal of Acute Medicine